Yamato-class battleship: Background

 In the 1930s, the Japanese government began a shift towards ultranationalist militancy.
-This movement called for the expansion of the Japanese Empire to include much of the Pacific Ocean and Southeast Asia.
+This movement called for the expansion of the Empire of Japan to include much of the Pacific Ocean and Southeast Asia.
 The maintenance of such an empire—spanning 3000 mi from China to Midway Island—required a sizable fleet capable of sustained control of territory.
 Although all of Japan's battleships built prior to the Yamato class had been completed before 1921—as the Washington Treaty had prevented any more from being completed—all had been either reconstructed or significantly modernized, or both, in the 1930s.
 This modernization included, among other things, additional speed and firepower, which the Japanese intended to use to conquer and defend their aspired-to empire.
 When Japan withdrew from the League of Nations in 1934 over the Mukden Incident, it also renounced all treaty obligations, freeing it to build warships larger than those of the other major maritime powers.

-Japan's intention to acquire resource-producing colonies in the Pacific and Southeast Asia would likely lead to confrontation with the United States, thus the U.S. became Japan's primary potential enemy.
+Japan's intention to acquire resource-producing colonies in the Pacific and Southeast Asia would likely lead to confrontation with the United States; thus the U.S. became Japan's primary potential enemy.
 The U.S. possessed significantly greater industrial power than Japan, with 32.2% of worldwide industrial production compared to Japan's 3.5%.
-Furthermore, several leading members of the United States Congress had pledged "to outbuild Japan three to one in a naval race."
+Furthermore, several leading members of the United States Congress had pledged "to outbuild Japan three to one in a naval race".
 Consequently, as Japanese industrial output could not compete with American industrial power, Japanese ship designers developed plans for new battleships individually superior to their counterparts in the United States Navy.
 Each of these battleships would be capable of engaging multiple enemy capital ships simultaneously, eliminating the need to expend as much industrial effort as the U.S. on battleship construction.